senaite/senaite.sync/README.rst

    :alt: senaite.sync

 |
-| — **SENAITE.SYNC**: *Synchronization Solution to migrate data between two SENAITE instances*
+| — **SENAITE.SYNC**: *SENAITE Add-on to synchroniza data between two SENAITE instances*

 Introduction
 ============

-SENAITE.SYNC is a Synchronization Solution to migrate data between two SENAITE instances or from a BIKA instance to a SENAITE instance.
+SENAITE.SYNC is a SENAITE add-on to synchronize data amongst SENAITE instances or migrate from a BIKA instance.

 Installation